yaaminiv/yaaminiv.github.io/_posts/2025-03-31-Green-Crab-Experiment-2023-Part60.md

 **Cleaning and resuspending RNA**:

-1. Centrifuge 8 min at 4-25°C / 12,000 xg.
+1. Centrifuge 8 min at 4°C / 12,000 xg.
-2. While samples are centrifuging, prepare just enough 75% ethanol for samples (2000).
+2. While samples are centrifuging, prepare just enough 75% ethanol for samples (2000 µL).
 3. Remove and discard the supernatant, being careful not to disturb the pellet.
 4. Add 1000 µL 75% ethanol and vortex to mix.
-5. Centrifuge 5 min at 4-25°C / 7,500 xg.
+5. Centrifuge 5 min at 4°C / 7,500 xg.
 6. Remove and discard the supernatant, being careful not to disturb the pellet.
 7. Add 1000 µL 75% ethanol and vortex to mix.
-8. Centrifuge 5 min at 4-25°C / 7,500 xg.
+8. Centrifuge 5 min at 4°C / 7,500 xg.
 9. Remove and discard the supernatant, being careful not to disturb the pellet.
+For this final step, it helps to remove supernatant with the 1000 µL pipet, then go back in with a 10 or 20 µL pipet to remove the remainder of the liquid.
 10. Air-dry the RNA pellet for 3 - 5 min.
 Do not let it dry completely.
+11. While the pellet is air drying, aliquot RNAse-free water and place in a heat block set to 56ºC.
-11. Add 50 µL RNAse-free water and resuspend pellet by pipetting.
+12. Add 50 µL RNAse-free water and resuspend pellet by pipetting.
-12. Incubate for 10 - 15 minutes at 55 - 60°C to fully resuspend RNA.
+13. Incubate for 15 minutes at 56°C to fully resuspend RNA.

 **Quantify RNA**:

+1. While samples are incubating, prepare for Qubit quantification.
+Label a Qubit tube for each sample and two standards.
+2. Use the Qubit to calculate the amount of buffer and reagent to use for all samples, two standard, and an extra tube (overage).
+3. Combine the RNA Broad Range buffer and reagent.
+Add 190 µL of combined reagent mix to each standard tube, and 198 µl of working stock to each sample tube.
+4. Add 10 µL of Standard 1 to the correct Qubit tube.
+Repeat for Standard 2.
+5. Remove RNA samples from heat block and vortex gently.
+Add 2 µL of RNA to the correct Qubit tube.
+6. Vortex Qubit tubes and incubate at room temperature for 2 minutes.
+7. Read standards, then samples, with Qubit.

 ### 2025-03-31